fybx/crispy/README.md

 I welcome contributions to enhance and improve this library!
 Whether you want to fix a bug, add a new feature, or suggest an improvement, your contributions are highly appreciated.

-Please note that by contributing to this project, you agree to license your contributions under the same license governing this library.
-If you're unsure or have any questions about the contribution process, feel free to reach out to me by opening an issue.
+Just so you know, by contributing to this project, you agree to license your contributions under the same license governing this library.
+If you're unsure or have questions about the contribution process, please get in touch with me by opening an issue.

 ## Credits